Welcome Home Guide

 Timing: The best time for welcome home sessions are when the sun its at its highest, and I prefer 11am -1 pm.
 It usually gives the best light!
 I realize sometimes this time frame is not always possible, so I will do my best to work with whatever time works for your family and babe.

-Its best to try and feed baby before I arrive.
+Feeding: Its best to try and feed baby before I arrive.
 This hopefully means baby will be happy and calm for pics!
 If you would like any feeding/nursing pictures, we absolutely can do this at the beginning of the session…so hold off feeding babe until I get there and we’ll get some feeding/nursing pics done first!
 Just let me know ahead of time. if we need to take time during shoot to feed that is more than okay!

 What to wear

-Embracing the environment: also consider the color of your home for coordination as well
+Embracing the environment: Also consider the color of your home for coordination as well.

-Here are some more photos of welcome home sessions that i have done!
+Here are some more photos of welcome home sessions that I have done!

 Comments